2005 Atlantic hurricane season: Meteorological conditions

 The extremely active 2005 hurricane season was a continuation of an extended sequence of active years for tropical activity in the Atlantic.
 Tropical cyclone activity in the Atlantic Ocean between 1995 and 2004 was more active than any other decade in reliable record.
 With the exception of two years in which El Niño conditions were prevalent (1997 and 2002), all hurricane seasons since 1995 were individually above average.
 This was associated with an active phase of the Atlantic multidecadal oscillation (AMO), with a similar period of elevated tropical activity occurring between 1950 and 1969.
 The anomalously frequent formation of tropical storms and hurricanes reflected the emergence of unusually warm sea surface temperatures across the tropical Atlantic.
-The Climate Prediction Center (CPC) predicted in May 2005 that the conditions associated with this active multi-decadal signal would continue into the 2005 hurricane season, providing favorable conditions for tropical cyclogenesis in the tropical Atlantic.